-I Couldn't Find Products For Menopausal Skin — So I Created My Own
+This Beauty Executive Wants To Change The Way We Talk About Aging

 What do you wear when you want to feel powerful?

-My custom-made boots, tight black plants, black pull over, and my Philipp Plein skull and studded necklace.
+My custom-made boots, tight black pants, black pull over, and my Philipp Plein skull and studded necklace.
 It’s all black and makes me feel totally badass.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.